xerolinux/XeroHub/content/posts/dconf-editor/index.md

 ### Backup/Restore & Reset GNOME Settings With Dconf

-Believe or not, this is one of the easiest way to backup and restore system settings with a just single command.
+Believe it or not, this is one of the easiest way to backup and restore system settings with a just single command.
 To backup your current Linux desktop settings using dconf, do run this command:

 ```Bash
 dconf dump /org/gnome/ > gnome-desktop.conf